Yeeldx/yeeldbox-devdocs/docs/contributing/documentation/writing-style-guide.md

   - **Examples:** "You then..." or "Now you should..."
 - Exclamation points.
 - Footnotes.
-- References to deprecated names for Yearn Components.
+- References to deprecated names for Yeeldx Components.
-  - **Examples:** yyCRV or yUSD instead of yvCurve-Y (see: [Yearn Naming Conventions](https://docs.yearn.finance/developers/v2/naming-convention))
+  - **Examples:** yyCRV or yUSD instead of yvCurve-Y (see: [Yeeldx Naming Conventions](https://docs.Yeeldx.finance/developers/v2/naming-convention))
 - Parentheses for stating additional information
-  - **Incorrect:** Development Grants are larger sized ($5,000 to $50,000) grants aimed at individuals or teams building projects around vaults and the broader Yearn ecosystem.
+  - **Incorrect:** Development Grants are larger sized ($5,000 to $50,000) grants aimed at individuals or teams building projects around vaults and the broader Yeeldx ecosystem.
-  - **Correct:** Development Grants are generally larger sized grants, ranging from $5,000 to $50,000, aimed at individuals or teams building projects around vaults and the broader Yearn ecosystem.
+  - **Correct:** Development Grants are generally larger sized grants, ranging from $5,000 to $50,000, aimed at individuals or teams building projects around vaults and the broader Yeeldx ecosystem.

 ### Abbreviations

 - Use parentheses to define abbreviated terms the first time they appear in a given document.
-  - **Example:** A Yearn Improvement Proposal (YIP) is a proposal framework to support new initiatives and to expand the scope of existing ones.
+  - **Example:** A Yeeldx Improvement Proposal (YIP) is a proposal framework to support new initiatives and to expand the scope of existing ones.

 ### Acronyms, Decades and Cases